 In terms of underfoot conditions, the wear over time is going to be different for those who work primarily on grass vs. dirt. vs. rock vs. snow.
 And again, it all comes back to maintenance practices – remember to clean and inspect the undercarriage, and maintain proper track tension to get the most life out of your rubber tracks.

 Kevin says, “What it comes down to is that you need to replace your tracks when the tread no longer provides the performance you expect.
 If you’re not getting good traction on the job or if your track has been damaged to the point that it no longer holds tension, it’s time to go shopping.”

 When you’re in need of new tracks for your machine, it’s important to know your options and find the best fit for your model and working applications.
 Here are two considerations:

-The main differences between general duty and premium duty tracks are expected service life, low or high hour operation (respectively), and pricing.
+The main differences between general duty and heavy duty tracks are expected service life, low or high hour operation (respectively), and pricing.

 The general duty rubber tracks are a parts option for customers that have lower hour accumulation and are looking to lower their owning and operating costs.

 Heavy duty tracks are offered in either narrow or wide track widths and either the bar or block tread patterns.
 When choosing between the narrow or wide track width, consider the applications in which the machine is most often used.
 Is low ground pressure with better floatation required?
 If so, you’ll want to choose a wider track option.
 If the application demands the narrowest overall machine width, you may want to choose the narrow track option.

 Check in with your local Cat dealer for more information on the track options available to meet your needs.

 If you’re looking for additional resources to help you make a track choice for your compact track loader, we’ve got you covered.
 As always, we encourage you to contact your local Cat dealer to discuss your specific applications and available options.